What are cold sores?

 First, a tingling, itching and burning sensation may be felt on or around the lips.
 This stage is followed by redness and swelling.
 Finally, clustered, fluid-filled sores appear.
 Cold sores usually heal in seven to ten days, but can reactivate at any point after certain triggers such as fatigue and stress, the menstrual cycle, or sun exposure.

-• Apply Astringent Gel several times a day until the sores have dried out.
+• Apply Astringent Gel several times a day until the blisters are dry.

-• After the sores have dried, apply PEG Balm two or three times a day to help the scabs detach.
+• Then apply PEG Balm, even two or three times a day, to promote normalisation of the skin.

 Avoid using natural remedies such as vinegar compresses, chamomile tea, baking soda, lemon juice or ice.
 Although these remedies may help scabs detach quickly, they irritate the cells of the skin, meaning that such remedies can actually prolong inflammation and delay long-term healing.